suha-ab/suha-ab/README.md

 ### Hi!
 I'm Suha 🌼👋
-I'm currently pursuing a Bachelor's in Software Engineering.
+I hold a Bachelor's of Engineering in Software Engineering.

 💡 I enjoy problem solving, collaborating in teams, and being a leader.
 I thrive in environments where I can express myself creatively and explore different problems.